PX4/PX4-user_guide/en/sensor/px4flow.md

 The flow module as been accepted as paper to the International Conference on Robotics and Automation (ICRA 2013) in Karlsruhe, Germany.

-* Dominik Honegger, Lorenz Meier, Petri Tanskanen and Marc Pollefeys.* [An Open Source and Open Hardware Embedded Metric Optical Flow CMOS Camera for Indoor and Outdoor Applications](https://github.com/PX4/px4_user_guide/raw/master/assets/hardware/sensors/px4flow/px4flow_paper.pdf)
+* Dominik Honegger, Lorenz Meier, Petri Tanskanen and Marc Pollefeys: [An Open Source and Open Hardware Embedded Metric Optical Flow CMOS Camera for Indoor and Outdoor Applications](https://github.com/PX4/px4_user_guide/raw/master/assets/hardware/sensors/px4flow/px4flow_paper.pdf)

 ### Libraries